PlayStation 2 models: Slimline case designs

 The SCPH-700xx was succeeded by the SCPH-7500x in late 2005, which contained different ASICs than previous revisions.
 Like the SCPH-700xx, it also contained two sub-versions that had either separate EE and GS chips or the unified EE+GS chip.
 Some chips contained a copyright date of 2005 as opposed to 2000 or 2001 for earlier models.
-It also uses a different laser lens and has some compatibility issues with a different number of PS1 games and even some PS2 games.
-Later hardware revisions had better compatibility with PS1 games (Metal Gear Solid: VR Missions operates on most silver models); however, the later Japanese slim models had more issues with playing PS1 games than the first PS2 revisions.
+It also uses a different laser lens and a different IOP core based on the PowerPC architecture with 4 MB of RAM instead of a MIPS-based core of the PS1 with 2 MB of RAM, leading to some compatibility issues with a number of PS1 games and some PS2 games.
+Later hardware revisions had better compatibility with PS1 games (Metal Gear Solid: VR Missions operates on most silver models), however the later Japanese slim models had more issues with playing PS1 games than the first PS2 revisions.

 On September 15, 2006, Sony released new hardware revisions of the PS2 (model number SCPH-7700x, with sub-versions as SCPH-7700x_{a} and SCPH-7700x_{b}).
 Initially released in Japan in both Black and Silver editions, it later saw release in North America, Europe and other parts of the world.
 This new revision exclusively uses the integrated, unified EE+GS chip as found in some SCPH-700xx and SCPH-7500x models, and has a redesigned ASIC, a different laser lens, and an updated BIOS and drivers.

 On July 19, 2007, Sony started shipping another revision of the PS2 (SCPH-7900x) featuring a reduced weight of 600 grams compared to 900 g of the SCPH-7700x, achieved through a reduction in parts.
 This revision uses a smaller motherboard where the EE, RDRAM, SPU2 sound processor and IOP I/O processor were merged into a single ASIC while the GS was once again made as a separate chip, albeit in a much smaller form factor than previous PS2 revisions.
 The AC adaptor's weight was also reduced from 350 g to 250 g.